ashishasmit081/C0de-Front-Documentation/README.md

 ---

 THIS WRAPS UP IT ALL.
-I am curently working on adding video feature via cloudinary using streaming method
+Currently deployed on AWS.